Oberlin and the World: Educating for Global Engagement

 The center will play a critical role in meeting the college’s strategic goal of “internationalizing” Oberlin, by providing an ongoing source of support for faculty development, curriculum development, and humanities programming essential to sustaining a current and vital international curriculum.
 (Read an interview with the director here.)

-The grant from the Mellon Foundation includes a challenge grant of $500,000 that must be matched by $1.5 million in new gifts over the next four years, to create a $2 million endowment to support the center’s faculty and curriculum development activities, international programming, and staffing.
+The grant from the Mellon Foundation includes a challenge grant of $500,000 that must be matched by $1.5 million in new gifts through the 2015-16 year, to create a $2 million endowment to support the center’s faculty and curriculum development activities, international programming, and staffing.
 To launch the center while fundraising for the match is under way, the Mellon Foundation also awarded the college $450,000 in current-use funds to begin activities of the center in 2012-13.

 The Oberlin Center for Languages and Cultures is dedicated to working with existing campus offices and departments—particularly Study Away, International Students, Communications, all of the humanities and social science programs, the Bonner Center for Service and Learning, and the Offices of the Deans and the President—in order to: